-Figure 4-36: A typical linear variable resistor
+Figure 4-35: A typical linear variable resistor

-You can also get miniature versions of variable resistors, known as trimpots or trimmers (see Figure 4-37).
-Because of their size, trimpots are useful for making adjustments in circuits, but they're also very useful for breadboard work because they can be slotted in.
+You can also get miniature versions of variable resistors, known as trimpots or trimmers (see Figure 4-36).
+Because of their size, trimpots are more useful for making adjustments in circuits, but they're also very useful for breadboard work because they can be slotted in.

-Figure 4-37: Various trimpots
+Figure 4-36: Various trimpots

-When shopping for trimpots, take note of the type.
-Often you will want one that is easy to adjust with a screwdriver that you have on hand.
-The enclosed types, pictured in Figure 4-37, last longer than the cheaper, open contact types.
+NOTE When shopping for trimpots, take note of the type.
+Often you will want one that is easy to adjust with a screwdriver that you have on hand, and the enclosed types, as pictured in Figure 4-36, last longer than the cheaper, open contact types.